A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: A scalable algorithm for optimizing CNOT-gates in the SRBB-based synthesis framework

 \subsection{CNOT-reduced VQC to approximate SU operators with SRBB-decomposition}

-The scalable simplification algorithm, valid for any $n\geqslant3$, has been successfully incorporated into the original scalability scheme~\cite{sarkar2024quantum} reducing the number of CNOTs of the overall circuit. \begin{prop} The following formulas are obtained for gates count after the scalable CNOT-simplification procedure on the approximate SRBB-based synthesis algorithm when $n\geqslant3$:
+The scalable simplification algorithm, valid for any $n\geqslant3$, has been successfully incorporated into the original scalability scheme~\cite{sarkar2024quantum}, reducing the number of CNOTs in the overall circuit. \begin{prop} The following formulas are obtained for gates count after the scalable CNOT-simplification procedure on the approximate SRBB-based synthesis algorithm when $n\geqslant3$:

-where the first and the second equations represent, respectively, the exponential trend of the total number of CNOT-gates and rotations (both z- and y-rotations), while the last one calculates the reduction of CNOT-gates compared to the original structure proposed by the literature.
-For the anomalous case $n=2$, instead, it is found:
+where the first and second equations represent, respectively, the exponential trend of the total number of CNOT-gates and rotations (both z- and y-rotations), while the last one calculates the reduction of CNOT-gates compared to the original structure proposed by the literature.
+For the special case $n=2$, instead, it is found: